 To create the cake

 - Meanwhile, mix the flour and sugar in the bowl of a stand mixer on low speed with a paddle attachment.
-Pour the yeast mixture into the bowl of flour and sugar using a spatula (the yeast mixture may or may not look bubbly/frothy).
+Pour the yeast mixture into the bowl of flour and sugar using a spatula.
 Turn the mixer on to low speed and mix just until the yeast is mixed in.

 - Use your spatula to incorporated any unmixed butter into the dough better.
 Turn the dough out onto a well-floured surface.
 Roll the dough into the flour and flatten it out into a disc shape.
 Place the dough in a large bowl and cover the bowl with a sheet of plastic wrap.
 Then turn on your oven's warm/hold setting on for 30 seconds.
 Turn off the oven and then place the bowl in the oven for its first rising phase; about 1 hour or until doubled in size.